-For the three months ended March 31, 2019, net cash provided by financing activities was \$2.7 million, which was primarily attributable to proceeds from sales of our common stock under the Purchase Agreement of \$2.7 million; partially offset by repayment of principal on finance lease liabilities of \$0.1 million.
+For the six months ended June 30, 2019, net cash provided by financing activities was \$3.8 million, which was primarily attributable to proceeds from sales of our common stock under the Purchase Agreement of \$4.0 million; partially offset by repayment of principal on finance lease liabilities of \$0.1 million.

-For the three months ended March 31, 2018, net cash provided by financing activities was \$2.7 million, which was primarily attributable to proceeds from sales of our common stock in an at-the-market offering, net of commissions of \$2.8 million; partially offset by repayment of obligations under capital lease of \$0.1 million.
+For the six months ended June 30, 2018, net cash provided by financing activities was \$4.0 million.
+This consisted of net proceeds from the issuance of common stock under a common stock sales agreement we had previously entered into with Cowen and Company of \$4.0 million and proceeds from the exercise of common stock options of \$0.1 million, partially offset by repayment of \$0.1 million of obligations under capital lease arrangements.